Syrian–Turkish border clashes during the Syrian civil war: January 2013 incident

 In the early hours of 14 January 2013, a shell fired by unknown Syrian forces landed in an olive grove near the border village of Akçabağlar, causing no casualties.
 On 30 January, Syrian refugees tried to cross the border between Turkey and Syria but were turned back under fire by Turkish forces.
 Two Syrian civilians were wounded in the incident with no Turkish casualties reported.

 February 2013 border-crossing bombing

 On 11 February 2013, a bomb exploded at the Turkish-Syrian border crossing in Cilvegözü, killing 14.
 According to BBC, the deadly attack killed 17 people and injured 30 more.

-May 2013 Akcakale incident
+May 2013 Akçakale incident

-On 2 May 2013, fighting occurred between Syrian anti-government insurgents and Turkish border guards at the Akcakale border crossing.
+On 2 May 2013, fighting occurred between Syrian anti-government insurgents and Turkish border guards at the Akçakale border crossing.
 One Turkish border guard was killed in the engagement, reportedly the first armed clashes between Turkish government agents and anti-Assad militants.

 May 2013 Reyhanli bombing

-On 11 May 2013, two car bombs exploded in the Turkish predominantly Shia city of Reyhanli, killing at least 40 and injuring over 100.
+On 11 May 2013, two car bombs exploded in the Turkish city of Reyhanli, killing at least 40 and injuring over 100.
 Turkish residents of the town reportedly attacked Syrian refugees and automobiles with Syrian license plates following the bombing.